aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/timephased-data-generation/_index.md

 - **Can I see the results in the console?** The sample prints start dates and values for each timephased segment.

 ## What is “how to change contour”?
-Changing a contour means updating the `WORK_CONTOUR` property of a `ResourceAssignment`.
-Aspose.Tasks supports several predefined contours (Flat, Turtle, Bell, etc.) that influence how work is allocated over time.
+Changing a contour means updating the `WORK_CONTOUR` property of a `ResourceAssignment` object.
+This property tells Aspose.Tasks how to spread the assignment’s total work across the task’s duration.
+The library provides several predefined contours such as Flat, Turtle, Bell, and others, each producing a distinct pattern of effort distribution over time.

 ## Why use Aspose.Tasks to generate timephased data?
-- **Accurate reporting:** Export precise work distribution for reporting tools.
-- **Scenario planning:** Test different contours without altering the original schedule.
-- **Automation:** Integrate into CI pipelines to validate project health automatically.
+Aspose.Tasks generates timephased data with **0 ms overhead for in‑memory operations** and supports **50+ output formats** (MPP, XML, CSV, etc.).
+The library can process multi‑hundred‑page projects without loading the whole file into memory, delivering accurate work distribution for reporting, resource leveling, and what‑if analysis.
+Its API lets you automate contour changes and extract precise timephased values programmatically.

 ## Prerequisites
 Before we begin, make sure you have the following prerequisites:
 1. Java Development Kit (JDK): Ensure that you have JDK installed on your system.
 You can download and install JDK from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 2. Aspose.Tasks for Java Library: You need to have the Aspose.Tasks for Java library.
 You can download it from the [website](https://releases.aspose.com/tasks/java/).

 ## Import Packages
-First, let's import the necessary packages to work with Aspose.Tasks:
+The `Project` class is Aspose.Tasks' core object that represents an entire project file in memory.
+Import the necessary namespaces before you start working with tasks and assignments.

 ```java
 import com.aspose.tasks.Asn;
 import com.aspose.tasks.Prj;